Create an agentless campaign

 As a best practice, put only phone number columns in your .csv file.
 For more information on DNC list view, see Do not contact lists view.

 Optionally select a Contactable Time Set file containing time zone names and when calling can occur for each.
-For more information, see Callable Times page.
+For more information on callable times, see Contactable time sets overview.

 Note: To use the callable times feature, the contact list assigned to the campaign must contain at least one timezone column.
 If it does not, and you assign a set of callable times to the campaign, then the configuration is invalid and you cannot save changes to the campaign.